Marcel Pilet-Golaz

 He was President of the Confederation twice in 1934 and 1940.

-Pilet-Golaz was said to be a pragmatic politician who tried to negotiate with the German and Italian fascism.
+Pilet-Golaz was said to be a pragmatic politician who tried to negotiate with German nazism and Italian fascism.
 He, therefore, had to face the reproach that he sympathized with fascism.

 As the head of the foreign affairs, he had to find a balance between the German requirements, the objections of the Allies and the will of Switzerland to stay independent.
 His choice to build a relatively good rapport with Nazi Germany was very disputed, during as well as after the war.
 On 25 June 1940, Pilet-Golaz gave a speech containing numerous references to the coming of an authoritarian regime in Switzerland and to a "new order" in Europe.
 In September, he met with three representatives of the National Movement of Switzerland (Nationale Bewegung der Schweiz/Mouvement national suisse), the Swiss pro-Nazi party (the MNS was disbanded by the Federal government two months later).

 In 1944, when Pilet-Golaz tried to take up relations with the Soviet Union, the latter refused roughly.
 So he lost all support and had to resign.